fenago/data-science/lab_guides/Lab_5.md

 separate variable; you can just append the methods one after the other with \"`.".`

-Now that we have plotted the inertia value against the number of clusters, we need to find the optimal number of clusters.
-What we need to do is to find the inflection point in the graph, where the inertia value starts to decrease more slowly (that is, where the slope of the line almost reaches a 45-degree angle).
-Finding the right **inflection point** can be a bit tricky.
-If you picture this line chart as an arm, what we want is to find the center of the Elbow (now you know where the name for this method comes from).
-So, looking at our example, we will say that the optimal number of clusters is three.
-If we kept adding more clusters, the inertia would not decrease drastically and add any value.
-This is the reason why we want to find the middle of the Elbow as the inflection point.

 Now let\'s retrain our `Kmeans` with this hyperparameter and plot the clusters as shown in the following code snippet: